ErikKimsey/greater_than_fiction/README.md

 # 100W3rds
 #### (For iOS and Android, via React-Native)

-### 100W3rds was built to be a "creative aid".
-A knocking-down of writer's block.
+### "Pseudo-scientifically proven, by SoftBodySocial, to kill creative-block"

 ###### The Activity: